 The NZIL Guide to Applying for a Partner of a New Zealander Resident Visa

-NOTE: The Partner of a New Zealander Resident Visa is NOT the same as a Partnership Work Visa.
-The Partnership work visa has different rights and requires a different application process.
-If you’re not sure which to apply for, click here.
+Note: The Partner of a New Zealander Resident Visa is NOT the same as a Partnership Work Visa.
+The Partnership Work Visa has different conditions and requires a different application process.
+If you’re not sure which to apply for, contact us.

 What type of relationships qualify for a Partnership Visa?

 This category is suitable for couples who are:

 - In a civil union (whether same or opposite sex)

 - In a de facto relationship (whether opposite or same sex)

 - Not legally married or legally bound by a registered civil and de facto partnership but who can demonstrate they are in a committed and durable relationship.

 In all cases the relationship must be of a genuine nature and stable, which simply means you must have entered the relationship with a view to it being exclusive and it is likely to last.